timelsass/boldgrid-inspirations/readme.txt

 = 1.4.5 In progress =
 * Bug fix:		JIRA WPB-3162	Fixed issue creating .htaccess file in deployment.
+* Bug fix:		JIRA WPB-3171	As an author, when installing a site I do not want background images to be processed.

 = 1.4.4 =
 * Bug fix:		JIRA WPB-3151	Added check and load before using get_plugin_data() for updates.